mfkiwl/Detect-Interference-on-GNSS-Signals/README.md

-# Detect Interference on GNSS Signals
+# Interference Detection on GNSS Signals
 This project is my solution to UltraHack: Galileo Innovation Challenge.
 Link to the event: https://ultrahack.org/galileoinnovationchallenge.